An Unweeded Garden – Chapter 1

 “Where the fuck is he?
 He is always fucking late.
 For fuck’s sake!” she said.

-No one heard her, their headphones plugged in, eyes on fingers scrolling though megabytes of digitised data, searching for the perfect sounds to smooth the beast.
-So many the savage breasts.
+No one heard her, their headphones plugged in, eyes on fingers scrolling though megabytes of digitised data, searching for the perfect sounds to smooth the beast and soothe the savage breast.
 Gwenllian had enjoyed those final moments of solitude before she gave over her soul to the faceless fiend of The City within the city.
-She wanted to speak to every man and woman as they passed her searching for answers, but she only knew that she didn’t know the questions.
+She wanted to speak to every man and woman as they passed her searching for answers, but she knew that she didn’t know the questions.
 They might all be happy.

-The greying clouds whirled above her, before meandering past; others followed.
+The greying clouds swam above her, before meandering past; others followed as they went.
 It hadn’t been like this the last time she’d stood there.
-He had arrived first and was tussling with Araucaria, as he did every Wednesday.
+He had got there first and was tussling with Araucaria, as he did every Wednesday.
 If only she had been stronger then, she would not be here now.

 Gwenllian’s mother, Agatha, had only one hero and she quoted Mary Wollstonecraft daily.
 She missed her mother, more at that moment than at any time since she had left.
 She remembered the quote as she remembered that same spot on the protean river.